Control when customers can buy by running your shop on a schedule with business hours, category restrictions, and holiday closures.

 How to Disable Purchases During Certain Hours in WooCommerce

-To block orders outside business hours, disable purchases during certain hours in WooCommerce by navigating to WooCommerce → Store Timer.
-Under Disable Purchase For, choose All Products or select specific products, types, or categories you want to restrict.
+To block orders outside business hours, disable purchases during certain hours in WooCommerce by navigating to WooCommerce → Store Timer and enabling the Disable Purchase option.

-Then set Time Condition such as daily start and end times (e.g., 9:00 AM to 6:00 PM).
-Write Notice Text like “Our store is currently closed.
-Please come back during our business hours” and save your settings.
+Next, configure the Time Condition by selecting Time and setting daily start and end times, such as 9:00 AM to 6:00 PM.
+Add a clear message in Notice Text, for example, “Our store is currently closed.
+Please come back during our business hours,” then save your settings.

 When off-hour windows begin, the Add to Cart buttons disappear, and your notices appear.
 When time windows end, purchases reopen automatically without manual intervention or customer confusion.